tuneinsight/lattigo/SECURITY.md

 # Recommendation for applicative countermeasures
 1. FHE ciphertexts are inherently malleable, and this malleability, combined with vulnerabilities such as circular security and decision-to-search attacks, can lead to key-recovery attacks.
 As a foundational principle, it’s crucial that FHE ciphertexts are transmitted only through private and authenticated channels, encapsulated within traditional cryptographic methods.
-2. Use ephemeral keys or key rotations to bound the number of availab pairss (plantext, ciphertext).
-Most of the IND-CPA<sup>D</sup> attacks require hundreds of thousands of calls to the evaluation and decryption oracles
+2. Most IND-CPA<sup>D</sup> attacks require hundreds of thousands of queries to the evaluation and decryption oracles.
+By employing ephemeral keys or key rotations, we can limit the number of available plaintext-ciphertext pairs, effectively reducing the attack surface and mitigating these types of attacks.
-3. A zero-knowledge proof can be used to demonstrate both the correctness of the ciphertext and knowledge of the plaintext.
+3. A zero-knowledge proof can be employed to verify both the correctness of the ciphertext and the prover's knowledge of the corresponding plaintext, without revealing any information about the plaintext itself.
-4. Independent parties replicate the computation to ensure that the public results are correct.
+4. To ensure the accuracy of the public results, it is recommended that independent parties independently replicate the computation.
 5. Circuit Privacy: Ensuring that the output of an FHE computation does not leak any secret information from the evaluator.
 6. other physical limitations: firewall, rate control, enclaves